k2view-academy/K2View-Academy/articles/06_LU_tables/03_table_indexes.md

 ![image](/articles/06_LU_tables/images/06_03_table_indexes1.png)

 ### Index Definition
-LU Table indexes are defined in the **Indexes Tab** in the Table window where they can also be added, modified or removed from a table.
+LU table indexes are defined in the **Indexes Tab** in the **Table window** where they can also be added, modified or removed from a table.
 The following Index settings can be defined:

 <table>
 <tbody>